State Flower: Sagebush

-AB109 [LS] Establishes provisions relating to soil health – in committee at adjournment
+- AB109 [LS] Establishes provisions relating to soil health.
+(BDR 49-571); establishes Soil Health Advisory Board and creates Healthy Soils Initiative – in committee at adjournment

-AJR2 recognizes that forest health and water quality are inextricably linked, includes voluntary soil health measures in voluntary programs — passed 5/14/2021 and resolution filed with Secretary of State
+- AJR2 [LS] Recognizes that the health of forests, rangelands and soils are inextricably linked to the quantity and quality of water.
+(BDR R-112); includes voluntary soil health measures in voluntary programs – passed 5/14/2021 and resolution filed with Secretary of State

 Assembly Joint Resolution —Recognizing that the health of forests, rangelands and soils are inextricably linked to the quantity and quality of water.